 Like most of the better-known site builders, Squarespace strives for a balance between giving new website owners an easy way to build what they need, and giving more experienced designers/developers a place to build whatever they want.
 In this case, that balance is clearly weighted toward beginners.

-It’s easy to add what you need, even on the basic plan.
+It’s easy to add what you need, even on the Personal plan.
 Want a calendar?
 Appointment bookings?
 A store?
 Just click a button or two, and you’ll have it.
 You can even create an extra set of pages and make a multilingual site with minimal effort.